-Encountering is obviously a two-term relation and the wording of the theme, to my mind, rather unduly highlights the "other".
-Without being too much egoistic or falling prey to the so-called ego-centric predicament, I would venture to opine that the contemporary man is too much engrossed, indeed immersed, in the realm of the other and never has the time or thought of true and genuine encounter with his own inner self or subjectivity.
-It is my contention that a philosophically plausible and existentially genuine appreciation of one's true nature and inner reality and identity is a prelude to, and a prerequisite of, a meaningful and positive encounter and relationship with all the manifold beings constituting the realm of the other.
-Even at the level of the experiencing individual the modern man is all the time preoccupied and concerned with his body (even body is "other" to the self, it is lived body!) - its health, hygiene, beautification, colone-spraying etc., and hardly ever has a glimpse of his inner self
+Encountering is obviously a two-term relation and the title of this article, to my mind, rather unduly highlights the "other".
+Without being too much egoistic or falling prey to the so-called ego-centric predicament, I would venture to opine that the contemporary man is too much engrossed indeed immersed in the realm of the other and never has the time for self knowledge or true and genuine encounter with his own inner self or subjectivity.
+It is my contention that a philosophically plausible and existentially genuine appreciation of one's true nature and inner reality and identity is a prelude to and prerequisite of, a meaningful and positive encounter and relationship with all the manifold beings constituting the realm of the other.
+Even at the level of the experiencing individual the modern man is all the time preoccupied and concerned with his body (even body is "other" to the self, it is lived body!) - its health, hygiene, beautification, perfume spraying etc., and hardly ever has a glimpse of his inner self.

-^{}Professor Dr. Absar Ahmad is Chairman of the Department of Philosophy, University of the Punjab, Lahore-54590 (Pakistan).
-This paper was presented in a seminar on "Encounter with the Other" organized by Islamic Philosophical Association at Lahore in 1992.
+^{}Dr. Absar Ahmad is HEC Professor at the Department of Philosophy, University of the Punjab, Lahore-54590 (Pakistan).